ApiLogicServer/Docs/docs/index.md

 ```
 &nbsp;

+This is all it take to create a system.
+Note:

-> Note: this is a ***high-level, business-oriented*** description of the system.
-You do *not* need to know about, or provide, low-level framework details.
+* This is a ***high-level, business-oriented*** description of the system - not just the database, but the multi-table business logic too.
+* It is not "tecnno-babble" of low-level framework details.
+You don't need to learn framework details, and supply such information.
+* The key take-way: Natural Language must be coupled with logic automation to deliver real simplicity and speed.
 </details>

 &nbsp;